vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 The good news is that instead of manually adding all of them, your IDE should e able to help you add imports in a similar way to adding imports to Java classes.

 ### Adding Components
 Now it's time to add some components.
-In the previous article, we learned that each Scene can have only one child component.
+In the previous article, we learned that each Scene could have only one child component.
 Let's add a simple label for now.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>